RuqiBai/academic-website/content/publication/hawkeye/index.md

   - Kevin Chan
   - David I. Inouye
   - Saurabh Bagchi
-doi: 11746-21
+doi: ""
-publication: SPIE Defense and Commercial Sensing Symposium, 2021
+publication: SPIE Defense and Commercial Sensing Symposium,11746-21, 2021
 abstract: Adversarial examples (AEs) are images that can mislead deep neural network (DNN) classifiers via introducing slight perturbations into original images.
 Recent work has shown that detecting AEs can be more effective than